gtatters/ThermImageJ/Readme.md

     -   select a candidate JPG or folder of JPGs, and a call to the command line tool, exiftool, is performed to extract the raw-binary 16 bit pixel data, save this to a gray scale tif or png, and save or import that file.
 -   Import FLIR SEQ
     -   select a candidate SEQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg is performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
 Subsequent .avi file is imported to ImageJ using the Import-Movies (FFMPEG) import tool.
+    -   this may work FCF file types as well but has not been thoroughly tested
 -   Import FLIR CSQ
     -   select a candidate CSQ file, and a call to the command line tools, exiftool, perl split.pl, and ffmpeg is performed to extract each video frame (.fff) file, extract the subsequent raw-binary 16 bit pixel data, save these as a series of gray scale files, and collate these into an .avi file or a new folder of png or tiff files.
 Subsequent .avi file is imported to ImageJ using the Import-Movies (FFMPEG) import tool.